Best Folk Group and Traditional Folk Track (I’m a Rover) – RTÉ Radio 1 Folk Awards 2021

 In October 2017 they launched their debut, self-titled album to great acclaim.
 “Ye Vagabonds” comprises of harmony rich folk music, influenced by Irish traditional music, Appalachian singing, and the 1960’s folk revival.
 It includes ten mellow tracks weaved with thoughtful lyrics, thickly layered with strings and droning harmonium.

-Their second album ‘The Hare’s Lament’ is scheduled for release on 22nd March 2019.
+Their second album ‘The Hare’s Lament’ was released on River Lea Records on 22nd March 2019 to critical acclaim.

 “They remind me of my first days at ‘Les Cousins’ in Soho in 1965… Ye Vagabonds are a modern expression of a tradition that is truly robust and important to these islands.”
 Roy Harper